How to research

 - What style should your film take?
 What tone should it adopt?
 Which is the best or most appropriate mode for the story you want to tell?

-- Is it dramatic, personal, and/or poetic?
-Observational, expository, participatory?
-Objective or subjective?
+- Is it going to be a drama, a documentary or a hybrid?
+Will it be objective or subjective?
 Is it light-hearted, sombre, or matter-of-fact?
 Emotive, informative, or something in between?

-- Think of a few words that might describe these aspects of your story.
+- Think of a few words that might describe the style, mode, tone and intention of your story.

 Please do share some of your thoughts in the comments area.